IanHo2019/DID_Handbook/README.md

 ## Examples
 In this section, I will show how to use the estimators above in empirical analyses, especially by specific commands/packages in Stata.

-### The Impact of No-Fault Divorce Reforms on Female Suicide ([Stevenson & Wolfers, 2006](https://www.jstor.org/stable/25098790))
+### Bacon Decomposition as a Diagnostic Tool
-The dataset can be loaded into Stata by running the following code:
+The dataset to be used can be loaded into Stata by running the following code:
 ```stata
 use "http://pped.org/bacon_example.dta", clear
 ```